Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 run: npm ci --ignore-scripts

-Yarn (Berry) yarn install --immutable --immutable-cache Fails immediately if yarn.lock is out of sync or cache checksums mismatch.
+Yarn Berry yarn install --immutable --immutable-cache Fails if yarn.lock would change or cache checksums mismatch.

-pnpm pnpm install --frozen-lockfile --prefer-offline Enforces exact resolution while optimizing CI cache utilization and network I/O.
+pnpm pnpm install --frozen-lockfile --prefer-offline Enforces exact resolution while serving cached tarballs to cut network I/O.

-4. Enable branch protection rules requiring lockfile updates on any dependency PR.
+4. Enable branch protection requiring the lockfile-sync check to pass on any dependency PR.

 # pnpm-workspace.yaml